Board of Directors

 ‘r kids Board of Directors is comprised of a diverse group of professionals committed to governing ‘r kids Family Center through long term planning, fundraising and support of the Executive Director, Randi Rubin Rodriguez to attract and retain quality staff to provide services to its clients.

 The Board of Directors members are:

-– Randi Rubin Rodriguez, CEO and Executive Director, Founder, Management
+– Randi Rubin Rodriguez, MA, Executive Director and Founder

 See below for detailed biographies.

 ‘r kids has standing committees to address specific areas of need and expertise.
 Current committees include: